-But it was above all mechanization that sounded the death knell of the silk industry in the early 20th century.
+Finally, mechanisation sounded the death knell of the silk industry in the early 20th century.

 Indeed, the number of mechanized looms went from 500 to 1300 between 1900 and 1920!

-A few traditional looms still remain today, but they weaved exclusively for the French museums’ collections and for prestigious orders.
+A few traditional looms still remain today, but they exclusively weaved for the French museums’ collections and for prestigious orders.

 Lyon has, however, retained a vast cultural and architectural heritage from the ‘Canuts era’.